DataDog/system-tests/onboarding/README.md

 ## Tests assertions

+The testing process is very simple.
+For each machine started we will check:

+- The weblog application is listenning on the common port.
+- The weblog application is sending traces to Datadog backend.

-Check your tests assertions from tests/test_traces.py
+Check the tests assertions from *tests/test_traces.py*

-Check your pytest configuration from conftest.py
+Check the pytest configuration from *conftest.py*

 ## Run the tests